-While we do not have direct control over emissions from outside of our operations—those of our partners and the airport community—we recognize that we must also support all partners in reducing their emissions.
+While we do not have direct control over emissions from outside of our operations—those of our airlines and the airport community—we recognize that we must also support all partners in reducing their emissions.
 This collective effort will drive performance and sustainability across our supply chain, which ultimately benefits our industry as well as our community and the surrounding environment.
 Some of the initiatives underway to support carbon reductions across the airport community include:

 - Supporting tenant energy conservation through our [email protected] program which provides tenants with a complimentary energy audit and connects them to BC Hydro and Fortis BC rebates

 We are also pleased to share our Roadmap to Net Zero Carbon 2030 with business and industry as they look to find ways to decarbonize.
 Through collaboration, YVR and our partners will advance ideas and action that will result in lasting solutions for reducing emissions and creating a greener future.
 Please reach out to our team at [email protected].

 YVR became carbon accredited through Airports Council International (ACI) and its Carbon Accreditation program in 2016.
 In 2021, YVR was the first airport in Canada to achieve Neutrality (Level 4) Carbon Accreditation from ACI, recognizing our efforts to be a leader in sustainability.